openplanet-nl/nadeoapi-docs/docs/live/leaderboards/campaign-club-top.md

 - The `groupUid` `"Personal_Best"` cannot be used for this endpoint because it requires a group that refers to a campaign or season.
 - Unlike some other leaderboard-related endpoints that use a `groupUid` parameter, this one also supports groups/seasons that are already closed.
 - The `position` field is the rank of the player within the club, instead of their rank in the season/campaign itself.
-- An invalid `groupUid` will result in a `200` response code and an empty response.

 ---